 In addition to assembling the KSV list, an HDCP Repeater propagates topology information upward through the connection tree to the HDCP Transmitter.
 An HDCP Repeater reports the topology status variables DEVICE COUNT and DEPTH.
-The DEVICE COUNT for an HDCP Repeater is equal to the total number of attached downstream HDCP Receivers.
-The value is calculated as the sum of the number of attached downstream HDCP Receivers plus the sum of the DEVICE COUNT of all attached HDCP Repeaters.
+The DEVICE COUNT for an HDCP Repeater is equal to the total number of attached downstream HDCP Receivers (including HDCP Repeaters).
+The value is calculated as the sum of the number of attached downstream HDCP Receivers plus the sum of the DEVICE COUNT read from all attached HDCP Repeaters.
 The DEPTH status for an HDCP Repeater is equal to the maximum number of connection levels below any of the downstream HDCP-protected Interface Ports.
 The value is calculated as the maximum DEPTH reported from downstream HDCP Repeaters plus one (accounting for the attached downstream HDCP Repeater).
 For example, an HDCP Repeater with zero downstream HDCP Devices reports a value of zero for both the DEPTH and the DEVICE COUNT.
-An HDCP Repeater with four downstream HDCP Receivers that are not HDCP Repeaters reports a DEPTH of one and a DEVICE\COUNT of four.
-If the computed DEVICE\COUNT for an HDCP Repeater exceeds 127, the HDCP Repeater must assert the MAX\DEVS\EXCEEDED status bit.
-If the computed DEPTH for an HDCP Repeater exceeds seven, the HDCP Repeater must assert the MAX\CASCADE\EXCEEDED status bit.
-When an HDCP Repeater receives a MAX\DEVS\EXCEEDED or a MAX\CASCADE\EXCEEDED status from a downstream HDCP Repeater, it is required to assert the corresponding status bits to the upstream HDCP Transmitter.
+An HDCP Repeater with four downstream HDCP Receivers that are not HDCP Repeaters reports a DEPTH of one and a DEVICE COUNT of four.
+If the computed DEVICE COUNT for an HDCP Repeater exceeds 127 or the maximum number of devices supported by the size of the KSV FIFO, the HDCP Repeater must assert the MAX_DEVS_EXCEEDED status bit.
+If the computed DEPTH for an HDCP Repeater exceeds seven, the HDCP Repeater must assert the MAX CASCADE EXCEEDED status bit.
+When an HDCP Repeater receives a MAX_DEVS_EXCEEDED or a MAX_CASCADE_EXCEEDED status from a downstream HDCP Repeater, it is required to assert the corresponding status bits to the upstream HDCP Transmitter.